mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 ## Smaller screens

-Translation workspace is responsive, which means the layout will adapt to smaller screens.
-Everything you do on your desktop computer or laptop, you can also do on your phone or tablet.
-Review strings, fix typos or even translate a few strings on the go.
+The translation workspace is responsive, which means the layout will adapt to smaller screens.
+Everything you do on your desktop computer or laptop, you can also do on your phone or tablet: review strings, fix typos or even translate a few strings on the go.

 ![Mobile UI](../../assets/images/pontoon/ui/mobile_ui.png "Screenshot of the mobile UI")